 You will also have an interview with a member of the school's Senior Leadership Team in February to help select the right courses.
 Subject Leaders will provide specific information and can be contacted with questions too.
-In addition, our Careers Advisor, Mrs Ward, can provide further advice.
+In addition, our Careers Advisor, Mrs Ward, can provide further advice

-The deadline for submitting your course preferences is Monday 18th March.
+The deadline for submitting your course preferences is Wednesday 26th March.
 There will be an online form to complete via the school website.
 On the form you must indicate your four preferred option choices as well as two 'back-up' choices.

 Once you have chosen your subjects, we do our very best to allocate to you your preferred courses.
-Please note, however, that:
+Please note, however, that there are reasons you may not be allocated your preferred courses:

-- occasionally there can be a clash of courses on the timetable - some courses may become oversubscribed so that we cannot guarantee your choices - in the event of an option course having a very small take-up, it will not run
+- occasionally there can be a clash of courses on the timetable - some courses may become oversubscribed - in the event of an option course having a very small take-up, it will not run

-It is therefore important that you indicate courses in order of preference and that you consider carefully your 'back-up' choices.
+It is therefore important that you indicate courses in order of preference and that you carefully consider your 'back-up' choices.